Transient Study (study at other colleges)

 This policy applies to students who enter in the fall 2018 semester or later.
 Students who began before fall 2018 should refer to the Transient Study website for the current policy arrangement

-Students who have completed sixty-four semester hours of course work in Emory college of Arts and Sciences and are in good standing may receive up to sixteen semester hours and one semester of residence credit toward their Emory degree for advanced-level courses taken at another college or university in the USA.
-All such courses must be approved in advance by the chairs of the appropriate departments at Emory, who must
+Students who have completed 64 credit hours of course work in Emory College of Arts and Sciences and are in good standing may receive up to 16 semester hours and one semester of residence credit toward their Emory degree for advanced-level courses taken at another college or university in the USA.
+Approval is required in advance by the Office for Undergraduate Education and by the chairs of the appropriate departments at Emory, who must

 2. provide a compelling reason why these courses cannot be taken at Emory.

-Students who wish to take courses abroad at an international institution must either do so through an approved Emory College Study Abroad programs or the non-Emory program petition process, please visit Study Abroad's website.
+Students who wish to take courses abroad at an international institution must either do so through an approved Emory College Study Abroad programs or the non-Emory program petition process, please visit the Office of International and Summer Programs website.